fierychicken65/ims/README.md

 - Severity escalates automatically (P2 → P1 → P0) if higher-severity signals arrive.

 ## Load Testing
+This is used to test the whole setup
 ```bash
 cd backend/src/test
 node loadTest.js